Botcopy/docs/docs/README.md

 ## Getting Started

 New to Botcopy?
-Here's how to get up and running:
+Here's how to get up and running.
+You'll need a [Dialogflow ES or CX](https://cloud.google.com/dialogflow ":target=_blank") agent to connect to Botcopy.

 1. **[Sign up](https://portal.botcopy.com/signup/step1/ ":target=_blank")** for a free Botcopy account.
 2. **[Connect](/basics/connect)** your Dialogflow agent to your bot on the Portal.